ibm-cloud-docs/vpc/file_storage_vpc_create.md

 4. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli).

-### Gathering information to create file storage with the CLI
+### Gathering information to create file storage from the CLI
 {: #fs-vpc-getinfo-cli}

 Before you run the `ibmcloud is share-create` command, you can view information about other file shares, mount targets, and file storage profiles.